WarPigs1602/AuthService/README.md

 # AuthService
- This is the SASL Auth Service, to made newserv ready to use SASL and overrides the AUTH command.
+ This is the SASL Auth Service, to made newserv ready to use SASL and overrides the AUTH command, recommened for external registration on webinterfaces.

  It needed a working pgsql connection to work.